odysseyindia/odyssey-tours/content/english/destinations/india/regions/foothills-of-the-himalayas/ladakh/_index.md

           to start acclimatising.
       - type: hotel
         url: /destinations/india/states/ladakh/cities/leh/hotels/nimmu-house/
+        title: Nimmu House
         content: >-
-          Nimmu House is a charming eco-resort nestled at 10,000 feet in the village of Nimmoo, 35km outside Leh.
+          Nimmu House is a charming eco-resort nestled at 10,000 feet in the village of Nimmoo, just outside Leh.
 It is both a wellness retreat (offering yoga and spa therapies), and a great base to explore the Leh valley, with both traditionally-styled rooms and luxury tents in a beautiful orchard.
 The main building once belonged to a cousin of the